-If you missed Taronga Zoo-Roar&Snore-Part 1<—–click here.
+If you missed The Evening-Taronga Zoo-Roar&Snore<—click here.
 Spoiler Alert: While the Taronga Zoo Roar&Snore experience is different every time, if you plan to visit you might want to read this post after you go.
 It’s all better as a big surprise.

-and the Komodo dragon, the world’s largest lizard.
-Neither fun to be nor to be around, the Komodo dragon must run for its life the minute it’s born so the older Komodos, including his parents, don’t eat him.
-If he bites one of his friends, they will walk away possibly only offended, but then they’ll slowly die from a bacterial infection due to all the crazy things that live in a Komodo’s mouth.
-Moving on…
+We bid good morning to the Komodo dragon-the world’s largest lizard.
+Neither fun to be, nor to be around-the Komodo dragon runs for his life the minute he’s born so the older Komodos, including his parents, don’t eat him.
+If he bites a friend, the friend may only be marginally offended, but then it will die slowly from a bacterial infection due to all that lives inside a Komodo’s mouth.

-Can you believe after ALL this they then took us back to the education center to show us an echidna?
-Who even knows what that is?
-David Attenborough, that’s who.
-He’s the one who told us about it one evening on some fantastic BBC program before we moved down under.
-He explained this creature who along with the platypus is the only mammal left on the planet who lays eggs.
-Again, they are only found in Australia.
+After ALL this, they took us to the education center to see an echidna.
+Who knows what that is?
+David Attenborough-that’s who.
+He told us all about it one evening on some fantastic BBC program the week before we moved down under.
+He explained this creature, who along with the platypus, is the only mammal left on the planet who lays eggs.
+Again-only found in Australia.

-Then came the Flying Fox, just like the very one we saw/heard at Paperbark Camp <—click here to read more about him.
-I will be honest, close up he was no more endearing to me than he was when he flew past us that night, but everyone says they are very sweet.
-I’ll take their word.
+Then the Flying Fox arrived-just like the one we saw/heard at Paperbark Camp <—click here to read more about him.
+I will be honest-he was no more endearing to me close up than he was when he flew past us that night, but everyone says they are very sweet: I’ll take their word.

-After the Flying Fox we thought for sure this must be the end of the tour.
-There couldn’t possibly be any more to see at this zoo, except for the chimpanzees we passed en route to one last (unbeknownst to us at the time) surprise.
+We felt certain the Flying Fox was the end of the tour.
+There couldn’t possibly be any more to see at this zoo-but we had one last surprise.

-Each animal at Taronga lives in an enclosure which mimics its actual habitat in the wild.
-In the morning the animals are moved into pens so their keepers can clean the enclosure and implement daily enrichment activities for them.
-Rather than just leave a bowl of food at the door, they make the animals hunt for it.
-It keeps them sharp, entertained and ultimately happier.
-Notice the Mama chimp up above using a stick to get some food placed for her out of a hole in the rock.
+Each animal at Taronga lives in an enclosure which mimics its natural habitat.
+In the morning animals are moved into pens while keepers clean the enclosure and implement daily enrichment activities.
+Instead of leaving a bowl of food at the door-they let the animals hunt for it.
+This keeps them sharp, entertained and happier.

-So our last hurrah at Taronga was to go inside the Sun Bear enclosure to set up all sorts of activities for them for the day.
-It was oddly exhilarating to be inside the enclosure when the animals who live there are in their pens.
-As we awaited instructions one of the bears banged on the metal door because he wanted to come out.
-Maybe two or three seconds were shaved off my life at that moment.
+Our last hurrah was inside the Sun Bear enclosure where we set up all the activities for the day.
+It was oddly exhilarating to be inside the enclosure while the animals who live there are in their pens.
+While we awaited instructions one of the bears banged on the metal door of his pen because he wanted to come out.
+That only shaved about two or three seconds off my life.

-We divided into groups of six and our group was given the following: some chicken livers wrapped in paper to hide, a hollow medicine ball to fill with nuts and dried fruits, some scented oil to spritz around, and lots of jam and peanut butter.
-We let the kids hide everything, which was as much fun to watch as it was to then watch the bears come out and find it all.
-When we were done, we exited the habitat, made our way backstage past the bears in their dressing rooms and came outside to where you would normally watch the bears if you were just passing by at the zoo.
+We were given the following: chicken livers wrapped in paper to hide, a hollow medicine ball to fill with nuts and dried fruits, some scented oil to spritz around, and lots of jam and peanut butter.
+We let the kids hide everything, which was just as much fun as when we left the enclosure and watched the bears come to find it all.

-It was terrific.
-Is that whole thing not terrific?
-It exceeded our expectations.
-As our group dispersed they thanked us and let us know the bulk of the money we spent on the experience goes to their conservation efforts.
-I thought it went to Prosecco, so you can imagine how excited I was to learn I was wrong.
+As our group dispersed they informed us the bulk of the money we spent on the experience goes to their conservation efforts.
+I thought it went to Prosecco so you can imagine how excited I was to learn I was wrong.